How Much Does It Cost to Feed a Miniature Dachshund?

 I won’t compromise my Dachshund’s health to save a buck.

-However, the reality is that I can’t keep spending the $500+ a month on my unbridled, and somewhat fiscally unconscious, buying of whatever I feel like for my dogs.
+However, the reality is that I couldn’t keep spending the $500+ a month on my unbridled, and somewhat fiscally unconscious, buying of whatever I felt like for my dogs.

 My budget